TYPO3-Documentation/t3docs-wiki-migration/output_pages/MyFirstTypo3Site.rst

     page.10.marks.MENU_GOES_HERE.1.SPC.doNotLinkIt = 1
     page.10.marks.MENU_GOES_HERE.1.SPC.allWrap = <div > | </div>

-See also my Running with TypoScript and CSS [outdated wiki link] where this code is included in context.
+See also my `Running with TypoScript and
+CSS <running-with-typoscript-and-css>`__ where this code is included in context.
 The code will need to be slightly different if you are using TemplaVoila or another template approach.

 Targets
 -------